Baldur von Schirach: Gauleiter and Reichsstatthalter of Vienna

-Deportation of the Jews
+Deportation of Jews

-Schirach was an anti-Semite, responsible for sending most of the Jews from Vienna to Nazi concentration camps.
+Schirach was an antisemite, responsible for sending most of the Jews from Vienna to Nazi concentration camps.
 During his tenure, 65,000 Jews were deported.
 In a speech on 15 September 1942, he said that their deportation was a "contribution to European culture".
 He attacked "unscrupulous Jewish moneymaking" and claimed that "Jewry attempted with all available means to spoil the healthy youth...
 Ethos is alien to the Jew... every Jew at large in Europe is a danger to European culture.
 If one wished to confront me with the accusation that I have deported tens of thousands upon tens of thousands of Jews to the eastern ghetto from this city that was once the metropolis of Jewry, I must answer that I consider it an active contribution to European culture."